 8.1 Covenants to Pay Assessments.
 By acceptance of a deed to any Condominium, each Owner of such Condominium thereby covenants and agrees to pay when due all Assessments or charges made by the Association against such Owner pursuant to the provisions of this Article 8 and this Declaration.
 The due date, manner and method of payment shall be as set forth in this Declaration or as established by the Board from time to time.

 8.2 Uniform Levy of Assessment.
-All Owners shall be responsible for Regular Assessments and Special Assessments levied by the Association, which Assessments shall be levied by the Association at a uniform rate to all Owners except Declarant as provided in Section 8.11, in accordance with sound accounting and management principles, consistently applied.
+All Owners shall be responsible for Regular Assessments and Special Assessments levied by the Association, which Assessments shall be levied by the Association at a uniform rate to all Owners, in accordance with sound accounting and management principles, consistently applied.

 8.3 Assessment Constitutes Lien.
 The Assessments and charges together with interest, costs and reasonable attorneys’ fees which may be incurred in collecting the same, shall be a charge on the Condominium against which each such Assessment or charge is made.